-We simulated strategy optimization for inattentive receivers ($a_0=a_1=0$) against $10^8$ randomly selected transmitter strategies $\mathbf{r}=\{\alpha,\beta,\gamma,\theta\}$ (Eq.
+We simulated strategy optimization for inattentive receivers ($a_0=0$ and $\sigma=1$) against $10^8$ randomly selected transmitter strategies $\mathbf{r}=\{\alpha,\beta,\gamma,\theta\}$ who use feedback (Eq.
 3) as well as $10^8$ randomly selected transmitter strategies $\mathbf{r}=\{\alpha,\beta,0,0\}$ who do not use feedback.
-We measured the average rate at which the transmitter shares false stories with the receiver, $v_f$, and the average rate at which the receiver engages with false stories (probability of engaging per false story) $v_{fc}/v_f$.
-We also measured the probability with which the transmitter shares true stories with the receiver, $v_t=1-v_f$, and the probability with which the receiver engages with true stories (probability of engaging per true story), $v_{fc}/v_f$ and $v_{tc}/v_t$, at equilibrium (see Methods).
+We measured the equilibrium probability with which the transmitter shares false stories with the receiver, $v_f$, and the probability with which the receiver engages with false stories (probability of engaging per false story) $v_{fc}/v_f$.
+We also measured the probability with which the transmitter shares true stories with the receiver, $v_t=1-v_f$, and the probability with which the receiver engages with true stories (probability of engaging per true story) $v_{tc}/v_t$ (see Methods).

-We define the most successful misinformation transmission strategies as those that i) shared false news more often than not, $v_f>0.5$ and ii) produced a false news engagement rate within the top 10\% of all transmitter strategies considered (see Methods and SI Figure S2).
-We consider alternate definitions, in which the minimum amount of fake news shared varies, in the SI (Figure S2).
-Likewise, we define successful mainstream transmission strategies as those that produce $v_t>0.5$ along with true news engagement within the top 10\% of all transmitter strategies considered.
-Note that mainstream transmitters, when faced with inattentive and myopic readers whose incentives are unknown, may also share a mix of true and false news stories as they attempt to induce engagement, just as misinformation sites may share accurate stories to draw readers in. \\ \\ \textbf{Characterizing successful producer strategies.} To quantify how transmission strategies shape engagement, we calculated the resulting correlation between story accuracy and receiver engagement.
-When feedback is present, the most successful accurate and misinformation dissemination strategies induce characteristic, and opposite, patterns of engagement among readers in our model (Figure~2).
-In particular, successful misinformation sites induce higher reader engagement with each false news story, as well as greater overall consumption of false news than true news (Table 1).
-This phenomenon arises even though we assume that receivers strictly prefer true news over false news, so there is no inherent appeal of false news stories under our model.
+We define the most successful misinformation transmission strategies as those that i) shared misinformation more often than not, $v_f>0.5$ and ii) produced a misinformation engagement probability within the top 10\% of all transmitter strategies considered (see Methods and SI Figure S3).
+We consider alternate definitions, in which the minimum amount of misinformation shared varies, in the SI (Figure S4).
+Likewise, we define successful accurate news transmission strategies as those that produce $v_t>0.5$ along with true news engagement within the top 10\% of all transmitter strategies considered.
+Note that accurate transmitters, when faced with inattentive and myopic readers whose incentives are unknown, may also share a mix of true and false stories as they attempt to induce engagement, just as misinformation sites may share accurate stories to draw readers in. \\ \\ \textbf{Characterizing successful producer strategies.} To quantify how transmission strategies shape engagement, we calculated the resulting correlation between story accuracy and receiver engagement.
+When feedback is present, the most successful accurate and misinformation dissemination strategies induce characteristic, and opposite, patterns of engagement among readers in our model: successful misinformation sites induce higher reader engagement with each false story, as well as greater overall engagement with false than true stories (Figure S3, Table S2).
+This pattern arises even when we assume that receivers prefer accurate news over misinformation, so there is no inherent appeal of false stories.